AP-IT-GH/apaqe-docs/deployment/wireguard.md

 # WireGuard

+## Why we need WireGuard
+We use WireGuard for set up a secure vpn tunnel between devices.
+In this case we use WireGuard for the communication between the gateways and a server/VM.

 ## Why WireGuard
 - Speed: WireGuard is generally faster than OpenVPN due to the efficient and modern cryptography it uses.
 This results in lower latency and higher throughput speeds.
 - Efficiency: WireGuard is lightweight and requires fewer resources, leading to better performance, especially on less powerful hardware.